What Is Tinnitus and Treatment

 What Should I Do if I Have Tinnitus?

-During your appointment, you will have a tailored evaluation to your symptoms.
 The Dallas Ear Institute professionals work together to give you a complete, coordinated approach to your problems.
 All possible causes of your tinnitus and all options for treatment will be considered during your evaluation.

 What if the Sounds in My Ear Do Not Go Away?